-When issuing hand-drawn checks, you must comply with the Handdrawn Payroll Warrants Policy.
+When issuing hand-drawn checks, you must comply with the Handdrawn Policy (Revised 1/1, 2014).
 Departments should request hand-drawn warrants only when the circumstances match those in the policy.
 All other underpayments should be recorded in Time Collection for payment on the next available pay date.

 If a payment error will be corrected in HRMS Time Collection, do not submit a hand-drawn request.
 This will result in an overpayment.
 Conversely, if a handdrawn warrant is requested, do not enter the data in Time Collection.

 For additional information, see the Late Payment of Wages page which gives details on when the Special Offcycle can be used in place of a handdrawn warrant.
 The deadline for BOTH Special Offcycle Time Collection and handdrawns is Tuesday at noon and BOTH pay on Friday.